SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 ## You're all set!
-At this point, you should have a functioning Membership Essentials Package!
+You should now have w working version of Membership Essentials!